North Idaho's Best Guided Bike Tour

 Biking Miles: 35-mile bike ride with optional 10-20 miles

 A short drive across the Idaho/Montana border to the hamlet of Saltese gets us to our starting point on the Route of the Olympian.
-In the day when railroads were competing for routes west, the ambitious Pacific Extension of the Milwaukee railroad was built to connect west to Portland, Oregon.
+We ride about 9-miles on the Route of the Olympian until we arrive at East Portal, the starting point of the historic and spectacular Hiwatha Trail.
+In the day when railroads were competing for routes west, these two sections of the trail were part of the ambitious Pacific Extension of the Milwaukee railroad, creating an alternative tour west to Portland, Oregon.
 Financed by the Rockefellers it was the most expensive railroad ever built at that point in time, costing $75,000 per mile.
-The most challenging section of the entire route was the 22 miles through the Bitterroot Mountains around today’s Idaho/Montana border, requiring the construction of 21 bridges, 16 tunnels and seven high trestles.
+The most challenging section of the entire route was the 22 miles through the Bitterroot Mountains around today’s Idaho/Montana border, requiring the construction of 21 bridges, 16 tunnels, and seven high trestles.
 It’s nothing short of thrilling to ride on this legacy trail!

-When the riding is done, we return to Wallace to enjoy another evening in this history mining town.
+We enjoy another evening in this historic mining town.

 Dates & Rates